Updated AEW Revolution Card | 411MANIA

 Updated AEW Revolution Card

-AEW has an updated lineup for its 2022 Revolution PPV after this week’s AEW Rampage.
+AEW has an updated card for AEW Revolution following tonight’s episode of Dynamite.
 You can check out the updated card below for the show, which takes place on March 6th from Orlando, Florida and airs live on PPV:

 * AEW World Championship Match: Hangman Page vs. Adam Cole